maddie35/portfolio/INTRO-BLACK-HOLES.md

 Since black holes are essentially invisible due to their ability to trap everything, including light, there are only two ways that scientists are currently able to detect them.

 #### Gravitational Lensing
 When gravity is “strong” enough, it can bend even light itself.
-Prior to LIGO, scientists were able to locate black holes by looking for gravitational lensing surrounding a black spot.
+Before LIGO, scientists were able to locate black holes by looking for gravitational lensing surrounding a black spot.
 This meant that a black hole was causing the illusion.

 ![Digital illustration reads: Hubble Measures Deflection of Starlight by a Foreground Black Hole.
 The image shows a diagram of a black hole in space with a star located to the back right of the black hole.
 An arrow shows the star's light traveling towards the black hole and then getting caught by the gravity, causing the light to start moving to the left (aka the light is being deflected to the left side of the back hole).
 The light proceeds to move towards up (the observer) on the left side of the black hole.
 Thus, to the observer, it would look like the star is on the back left of the black hole even though it's actually on the back right.](https://stsci-opo.org/STScI-01FRKBG9P76VAWP68AN64QQJNT.jpg)